Renovations and changes in our Home

 Kitchen Floor etc.

-At some point before Christmas, I also laid a new floor in the kitchen and sent my book off to the publisher.
+Before Christmas, I also laid a new floor in the kitchen and sent my book off to the publisher.
 Not bad for having had open heart surgery with four bypasses!

 Gazebo

-Ralph built a table to match, that can be collapsed in winter for storage.
+I built a table to match, that can be collapsed in winter for storage.

-Once I got started, two "younger" brothers heard of what I was doing and came to help this old man!
+Once I got started, two younger brothers heard of what I was doing and came to help this old man!

 The railings were finished in good time and the job passed inspection.
 Even Pippi seemed happy with our work!